The Peckham Settlement

 See our News page for details of what we have been supporting recently.
 This ranges from foodbank and mutual aid responses to Covid-19, local sports and fitness projects, youth focussed music studios and organisations supporting international and diaspora communities across SE15.

-The Peckham Settlement currently welcomes applications for two types of grant – the General Fund, and the Emergency Fund.
+The Peckham Settlement currently welcomes applications for two types of grant – the General Fund, and the Small Grants Fund.

-- The Emergency Fund offers quick turnaround grants of up to £500 to alleviate hardship brought on by the Coronavirus pandemic.
+The Small Grants Fund offers quicker turnaround grants of up to £500.
 We are keen to support local organisations and charities working for SE15 and its surrounding areas, and applicants are considered on a rolling basis.
 Find out more and apply online here.

 Who we are